-The EU air quality directive (EC, 2008) gives the member states the possibility to compensate for the impact of salt from sea salt and winter salting on PM{10} (Article 20 and 21).
-Salt from sea salt can be subtracted from PM{10} prior to comparison with the limit values.
-If the limit values are exceeded due to winter salting then the member states do not have to prepare an air quality plan in order to reduce the levels of PM{10} .
-These rules account for both the annual limit value and the daily limit value that states that the daily PM{10} concentration must not exceed 50 $\mu g/m^3$ more than 35 days in a calendar year.
+The EU air quality directive (EC, 2008) gives the member states the possibility to compensate for the impact on $PM{10}$ (Article 20 and 21) of salt from sea salt and salting of roads in the winter.
+Salt from sea salt can be subtracted from $PM{10}$ prior to comparison with the limit values.
+If the limit values are exceeded due to winter salting then the member states do not have to prepare an air quality plan in order to reduce the levels of $PM{10}$ .
+These rules account for both the annual limit value and the daily limit value that states that the daily $PM{10}$ concentration must not exceed 50 μg/m more than 35 days in a calendar year.

-On the basis of this the monitoring program was expanded in 2010 with daily sampling and analysis of sodium at the street stations H.C.
-Andersens Boulevard, Copenhagen (1103), Odense (9155/9156) and Aarhus (6153) and at the urban background station in Copenhagen (H.C. Ørsted Institute/1259). table 7.6 gives the annual average concentrations for sodium and estimate for total salt (NaCl) in 2016 (calculated from the measured sodium concentration).
+On the basis of this, the monitoring program was expanded in 2010 with daily sampling and analysis of sodium at the street stations H.C.
+Andersens Boulevard, Copenhagen (1103) and Aarhus (6153) and at the urban background station in Copenhagen (H.C. Ørsted Institute/1259).
+Table 7.6 gives the annual average concentrations for sodium and estimate for total salt (NaCl) in 2017 (calculated from the measured sodium concentration).